7 Lessons I Learned After Meeting Up IRL With A Guy Who Ghosted Me

 4. Just Because You Have Sex And Communicate Frequently Doesn't Mean You Know Someone

 During our “relationship” (if you could call it that), my ex and I slept together after nearly every date.
 We texted and Snapchatted all the time.
 And we'd been doing it for a whole month!
 All of this meant I thought we were really connecting.

 But truthfully, none of those things automatically correlate to a connection.
 Our conversations had been more playful than anything else, and looking back, I remember feeling nervous to tell him how I actually felt about certain deeper, more important things.

-It took him ghosting me to realize how little I truly knew about him, and how little he probably knew about me.
-I was upset for a hot second after the ghost, but I didn't really feel the sting of his loss.
+It's true.
+And it took my ex ghosting me to realize how little I really knew about him, and how little he probably knew about me.
+I was upset for a hot second after the ghost, but I didn't truly feel the sting of his loss.

 And that's because, for whatever the reason, neither of us fully let the other in.

 5. It's Frighteningly Easy To Be Seduced By A Fantasy